Ivana505/equestrian-centre-motion/README.md

 ## Goals

-Visitor goals
+### Visitor goals

 The target audience for the Equestrian Center Motion Website:

 - People based mainly in Austria and EU.
 - People who love horses and would love to learn fundamentals of horseback riding.

-User goals are
+### User Goals

 As a user I would like:

 - to be able to book classes online so that I do not have to fill out the contact form.
 - to see a map of the area so that I can locate it quicker.
 - option to pay for the classes online so that I do not have to pay on arrival.
 - to see more Information about instructors and their experience.

 ## Design Choices